Eschatologue/CM_wiki/docs/spells/5th-level.md

 You imbue a weapon you touch with holy power.
 Until the spell ends, the weapon emits bright light in a 30-foot radius and dim light for an additional 30 feet.
 In addition, weapon attacks made with it deal an extra 2d8 radiant damage on a hit.
 If the weapon isn't already a magic weapon, it becomes one for the duration.

 As a :rsc-bonus-action: **Bonus Action** on your turn, you can dismiss this spell and cause the weapon to emit a burst of radiance.
-Each creature of your choice that you can see within 30 feet of the weapon must make a Constitution Saving Throw.
+Each creature of your choice that you can see within 30 feet of the weapon must make a Constitution :d20-save: **Saving Throw**.
 On a failed save, a creature takes 4d8 radiant damage, and it is blinded for 1 minute.
 On a successful save, a creature takes half as much damage and isn't blinded.
-At the end of each of its turns, a blinded creature can make a Constitution Saving Throw, ending the effect on itself on a success.
+At the end of each of its turns, a blinded creature can make a Constitution :d20-save: **Saving Throw**, ending the effect on itself on a success.

 ### Immolation
 *5th-level Evocation*